TeamIngrid/ProjectMem/docs/examples/lawn_mower.md

 ![](../../assets/images/examples/lawn_mower/schedule.png)

-When time comes and you completed an action, lets say “clean air filter”, you can click on check mark across the action on the dashboard, enter current hours ( ex.: 25 hours) and Memseer will re-calculate all the actions in order to provide you with approximate count down when next action is required.
-You don’t have keep hand-written notes and check it every time you are about to use the mower.
+When the time comes to complete an action—say, “Clean air filter”—simply click the check mark next to that action on the dashboard.
+Enter the current usage hours (for example, 25 hours), and Memseer will automatically recalculate all related actions to give you an updated countdown to the next one.
+You no longer need to keep handwritten notes or check them every time you’re about to use the mower.

 ![](../../assets/images/examples/lawn_mower/dashboard.png)